ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 > [!WARNING]
 > **You log as the `root` user in containers that are not rootless**\
-> Be careful when you get into containers that are not rootless since you will log into them as the `root` user.
+> Be careful when you get into containers that are not rootless since you sign in into them as the `root` user.

 Understand the previous `kubectl` command: